Models, Methods and Network Topology: Experimental Design for the Study of Interference: Simulation Study

+To investigate this phenomenon in a more realistic setting, in the subsequent simulations we employ a much richer model of treatment effects as well as test statistics that have proven themselves useful in network settings.
 The model we use for treatment propagation in our simulations is a variant of the Ising Model.
 The initial treatment assignment of each vertex is drawn independently from $Z_i \sim \text{Bernoulli}(\alpha)$.
 The infection probability---the probability that treatment ``infects,'' or propagates to, a control vertex---at each iteration of propagation is

 where $k$ is number of (directly adjacent) neighbors, $m$ is the number of previously exposed neighbors ($0 \le m_i \ge M$), $F$ is a ``temperature'' parameter that governs the extent to which the propensity to be infected depends on the infection rate among $i$'s neighbors.
 We initialize the model by assigning treatment ($t=0$), and then we run the propagation model for just one time period ($t=1$).
 The Ising model controls actual infection after an experimenter assigns $Z_i$ at $t=0$.
 By only producing one iteration of the model, we thus only allow interference at one step or degree in the network.